TheRedBerrys/Talks/Discipline in a Time of Excess.md

 How can we apply this knowledge that willpower is finite to better live the Gospel?
 The most important thing to remember is that, if you have exerted a large amount of willpower recently, you are more susceptible to temptation.
 If you have just spent a long time studying, the temptation to view pornography will be harder to resist.
 If you are coming home from a hard day at work, you are more likely to lost your temper with your spouse or children.
 Even praying and reading scriptures can leave you temporarily easier to tempt.

+Knowing that we are more susceptible to temptation after exerting willpower allows us to manage our schedules so that we can avoid temptation during low-willpower times.
+After exercising or studying, we can avoid computers or other devices where pornography is easy to access.
+When we come home from work every day, we can spend a few minutes relaxing alone so we can be in a good mood when dealing with our families.
+When we have spent a long day serving as the King of Israel, we can avoid rooftops where bathing women might be seen.
+The details will depend on the particulars of your situation, but being mindful about your schedule will help you avoid temptation when you are weakest in dealing with it.

+## Transferable

+The second aspect of willpower is that it is transferable; in other words, developing willpower in one area of life leads to greater willpower in all areas of life.